johnfercher/maroto/docs/README.md

 [filename](https://raw.githubusercontent.com/johnfercher/maroto/master/pkg/core/core.go ':include :type=code')

 ## Unit Testing
-In maroto`v2`, it will be possible to write unit tests by analyzing the **components tree**.
-To facilitate the writing of unit tests, we are in the process of creating a dedicated test package.
+In maroto`v2`, is be possible to write unit tests by analyzing the **components tree**.
+To facilitate the writing of unit tests, we created a dedicated test package.

 For an example, refer to [this link](v2/features/unittests?id=unit-testing).